openturns/openturns/paper/paper.md

 It has been integrated into university curricula (e.g., DTU Denmark) and engineering schools (e.g., ENSTA, ENPC, Centrale Nantes, and others) for courses on reliability analysis, risk assessment, and UQ.
-Two stable releases are published annually, and the library is distributed through Conda, pip, and Debian repositories.
+Stable releases are published on a bi-annual basis, and the library is distributed through Conda, pip, and Debian repositories and available in linux, windows and macOs.

 The library has been introduced in several publications (e.g., [@baudin:2016]).